19th Mar 2024

 Lack of awareness or involvement in the fraud by management will not be accepted as an excuse or prevent an organisation from falling foul of the new rules.

-The expectation is that the offence will come into force by 2025 once the government has published guidance on what it considers reasonable procedures to prevent fraud.
+The expectation is that the failure to prevent fraud offence will come into force by 2025, once the government has published guidance on what it considers ‘reasonable procedures’ to prevent fraud.

 Though the legislation is targeted at large organisations, it still represents a good opportunity for all organisations to review and update their approach to fraud risk management.
+Not least of all because many of the large organisations that fall under the new legislation will also require their partners to be compliant.

-failure-to-prevent-fraud-blog-image-1The UK’s growing fraud problem
+The UK’s growing fraud problem

-A key aim of the failure to prevent fraud offence is to put a brake on rising fraud levels.
+A key aim of the new failure to prevent fraud offence is to put a brake on rising fraud levels.
 The UK’s Home Office estimated in September 2022 that fraud accounts for 40% of crime, while the National Fraud Intelligence Bureau puts the value of reported losses due to fraud in 2023 at £2.1bn.

 The research also found that after professional criminals, management and employees are the most likely perpetrators of fraud and, together, were involved in nearly half the recorded cases in 2023 to the value of £221.3m.